mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 011 - Replace Comments with Tests/readme.md

 # This code has a comment that explains what the function does.
 # Instead of relying on this comment to understand the behavior of the code,
-# we can write some unit tests that verify the behavior of the function.
+# You can write some unit tests that verify the behavior of the function.
 ```

 ## After